skyscrapers/documentation/kubernetes/flux.md

 [Flux](https://fluxcd.io/) is a way to deploy and maintain your applications and components through [GitOps](https://www.gitops.tech/#what-is-gitops).
 It is designed to keep your Kubernetes clusters in sync based on the configuration in git and to automate updates to configuration when Flux detects it.
 This documentation provides guidance on setting up and managing your repository structure using Flux in the cooperation with Skyscrapers.

+In short, this means Flux will pull your changes from Git and keep everything reconciled.
+For example if you commit a neww container image to your helm chart, Flux will detect this and perform a helm upgrade directly from within the Kubernetes cluster.
+You are also not limited to Helm, Flux works great with Kustomize too.

 - [Flux](#flux)
   - [Introduction](#introduction)
   - [Initial setup](#initial-setup)